 To ensure our products meet your performance and sustainability needs, we invite you to request samples through your region’s broker prior to ordering.
-Please contact our Sustainability Director at if you have any additional questions about our products’ sustainability features and alignment with your community’s environmental standards.
+Please contact our Vice President of Sustainability at if you have any additional questions about our products’ sustainability features and alignment with your community’s environmental standards.

 What raw materials do you use for your products?

-What is the difference between your three fiber lines?
+What is the difference between your fiber lines?